bitcoindevkit/bitcoindevkit.org/docs/_blog/first_bdk_taproot_tx.md

 This is where things get more interesting: this section of code builds the witness to satisfy a Taproot descriptor.
 In case of a script-spend, we need to prove that the script we are using had been commited into the public key of our `P2TR` input.
 We do this by adding a "control block", that contains data about the parity of the key, the leaf version used, and the merkle path from the leaf we are using to spend up to the merkle root, which is committed into the public key.
+Once again, this is explained very well in [`BIP341`].

 Before my patch the code was only getting the set of merkle paths that could lead from the root to the leaves that contain a given script.
 For context, the signature of `TaprootSpendInfo::as_script_map(&self)` is: